 3.1 Water use efficiency

-On an average, water consumption was observed to be 50 % less compared to conventional irrigation.
+On an average, water consumption was observed to be 50 % less as compared to conventional irrigation.
 The amount of water required was further less during rainy seasons.
 Irrigation was programmed for 15 minutes duration at four different timings to meet the per day water requirement of 1 ltr/ plant.
-Table 1 gives the water use and yield for drip irrigated and control methods for cultivation of okra (average of two year period).
+Table 1 gives the water use and yield for drip irrigated and control methods for cultivation of okra (average of two-year period).

 TABLE I Water use and yield in drip irrigated and control method